'Barbie' leads Golden Globe nominations with 9, followed closely by 'Oppenheimer'

 Perhaps as a result, there were more international films and actors nominated in prominent categories including the Finnish comedy “Fallen Leaves,” the courtroom thriller “Anatomy of a Fall” and the harrowing Auschwitz drama “The Zone of Interest.”

-The 81st Golden Globes will be the first major broadcast of awards season, with a new home on CBS, but no word on a host.
-And while to audiences it might look similar on the surface, it’s been tumultuous few years behind the scenes in the aftermath of the L.A.
+The 81st Golden Globes will be the first major broadcast of awards season, with a new home on CBS, but no word yet on a host.
+It’s been tumultuous few years behind the scenes in the aftermath of the L.A.
 Times report, which also exposed ethical lapses like its members accepting lavish gifts and travel from awards publicists and studios.

 Some years, the HFPA were pilloried for nominating poorly reviewed films with big name talent with hopes of getting them to the show, the most infamous being “The Tourist,” with Angelina Jolie and Johnny Depp.
 In the past decade, they’ve more often overlapped with the Oscars.

-This year, NBC’s Tuesday night broadcast got its smallest audience ever for a traditional broadcast, with 6.3 million viewers.
+This year, NBC’s Tuesday night broadcast got its smallest audience ever for the ceremony, with 6.3 million viewers.

+AP Film Writer Jake Coyle and National Writer Jocelyn Noveck contributed from New York.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.